 Today my journey still continues, as I learn more about cars and become further involved in the automotive scene.
 Although it was stance that started my love affair with cars, my tastes have matured quite a lot since over the last five years, as I've become more educated I've gained an interest in car culture on a global scale.

 Cars are an everyday part of my life, and alongside photography they are my one true passion.
-Follow my journey as I continue to learn more about cars, wheels and automotive culture around the world!
+Follow me as I continue my journey, learning more about automotive culture around the globe, and working as the Community Manager of international automotive lifestyle brand, Speedhunters.com.

 - Taryn x